CosmoStat/jax-lensing/README.md

 [Probabilistic Mass-Mapping with Neural Score Estimation](https://arxiv.org/abs/2011.08271), B. Remy, F. Lanusse, N. Jeffrey, J. Liu, J.-L. Starck, K. Osato, T. Schrabback, submitted to Astronomy and Astrophisics, 2021.

 You will find all the scripts and instructions to reproduce traine models, sample maps and reproduce the paper figures [here](https://github.com/CosmoStat/jax-lensing/tree/master/papers/Remy2021).
+All the results of the paper, including posterior samples and neural network weights, were stored in a [Zenodo record](https://zenodo.org/record/5825654).

 This repository also contains implementation of the following methods:
 - [`DeepLensingPosterior`](https://arxiv.org/abs/2011.08271)